ddsjoberg/Manuscript-Code-Share/README.md

 -   [Analysis - Discrimination of PSA and KLK Panel (c-index).do](https://github.com/ddsjoberg/Manuscript-Code-Share/blob/master/2018-Feb-European-Urology/Analysis%20-%20Discrimination%20of%20PSA%20and%20KLK%20Panel%20(c-index).do)
 -   [Analysis - Reclassification by KLK Panel and Cumulative Incidence.do](https://github.com/ddsjoberg/Manuscript-Code-Share/blob/master/2018-Feb-European-Urology/Analysis%20-%20Reclassification%20by%20KLK%20Panel%20and%20Cumulative%20Incidence.do)

-Note: The analysis files require user-written Stata \*.ado files.
+Note: The analysis file(s) require user-written Stata \*.ado files.
 A library of the \*.ado files is available for download from [https://github.com/ddsjoberg/stata-ado-library](https://github.com/ddsjoberg/Stata-ado-Library).

 ------------------------------------------------------------------------